petereddy/petereddy.github.io/docs/_posts/2023-01-23-comcast-tmobile-verizon-isp-review.markdown

 categories: [boston, ISP, comcast, tmobile, verizon]
 ---

-A recent move to a new place has forced me to find a new ISP.
+A recent move has forced me to find a new ISP.
 Sadly, service from my previous, and well liked, ISP [Starry](https://starry.com) was not offered at the new location.

 So in this review I'll be looking at the three options that are available to me in the new location at the time of writing.
 Listed in